Becheler/iDDC_on_OSG/README.md

     - use `condor_q -better-analyze <JOB-ID>` to check for bug reasons (generally wrong paths or files not found)

 ## The pipeline :see_no_evil:

+- In green, the user inputs
+- In blue, databases that are fetched or built
+- In purple, the main output of this workflow

 ```mermaid
 flowchart TD;